 And so, communities started to form around podcasts that catered to many different groups of people: designers, writers, film geeks, science fanatics.
 These different groups were all united by their love for listening and learning.
 Investigative journalists like Serial’s Sarah Koenig and PHD dropouts like 99% Invisible’s Roman Mars became household names and suddenly the whole world was listening.
 And some of those people heard the sound of money like you can win when you play slots now.

 All of a sudden it was more common for a celebrity to have a podcast than not.
-Podcasts became another way for stars to connect with their fans and tell them about their shower-thoughts and personal anecdotes.
+Podcasts became another way for stars to connect with their fans and tell them about their shower thoughts and personal anecdotes.
 And suddenly, podcasting studios started saying yes to these ‘safer’ options.
+Because the benefits are enormous since fans are always eager to know what their favorite celebrities are doing and whom they are dating, among others.
+Say, for instance, if they want to know about fernando jenni rivera boyfriend, they can simply plug into her podcast and learn the details directly from her.
+It definitely makes a win-win for both parties, the celebrity, and the fans.

 The Hidden Benefits Of Exposure